BrianBock/Picameradashboard/README.md

 Now that we have the dashboard running we need to set up a Raspberry Pi to control.

-Clone the [Remote PI Controller: Clinet]() repository and install the required dependencies on your Raspberry Pi.
+Clone the [Remote PI Controller: Client]() repository and install the required dependencies on your Raspberry Pi.
 ```
 git clone [repo_url]remote-pi-controller-client.git
 cd remote-pi-controller-client